 Importance of ATEX marking for companies

-The ATEX marking plays a decisive role in product safety.
-Machines and systems that do not meet these requirements may not be used in potentially explosive atmospheres.
+ATEX marking in accordance with the ATEX directives plays a decisive role in product safety.
+Machines and systems that do not meet these requirements must not be used in potentially explosive atmospheres.
 These categorizations help companies to select the right products and thus ensure the safety of employees and operational processes.

-When selecting the measurement and control technology, it is therefore essential to familiarize yourself with the exact requirements in advance.
-Consult with the person responsible for explosion protection in your company.
+When selecting measurement and control technology, it is therefore essential to familiarize yourself with the exact requirements of the ATEX directives in advance.
+Consult with the person responsible for explosion protection in accordance with ATEX in your company.

-At SEIKOM Electronic, we offer you a wide range of ATEX-certified measurement and control technology, which is also optionally available with additional SIL classification.
-Our products not only guarantee the highest quality, but also maximum safety in your operating processes.
+At SEIKOM Electronic, we offer you a wide range of ATEX-certified measurement and control technology, which is optionally available with additional SIL classification.
+Our products not only guarantee the highest quality, but also maximum safety in your operating processes, as they are based on the ATEX directives.
 Find out more about our range and improve safety in your company with our reliable solutions.